atcipher-group/craft-printful-api/README.md

 # Printful API for Craft CMS & Craft Commerce

-This plugin allows you to add your products from your Printful account into your Craft Commerce website.
+This plugin allows you to add your products from your Printful account to your Craft Commerce website.

 Key Features:

 * API Integration with Printful.
 * Import products, their variants and their images.
 * Import and add the categories from Printful.
-* Automatically create Order Statuses in Craft Commerce that meets Printful's requirements.
+* Automatically create Order Statuses in Craft Commerce that meet Printful's requirements.
 * Automatic shipping costs added to your cart (Craft Commerce Pro required).
-* Easy access to reporting direct from Printful.
+* Easy access to reporting directly from Printful.
 * Setup Webhooks to complete the following:
-  * Package Shipped: When a package is ready to go, Printful will update your website and change your customers order status to dispatched.
+    * Package Shipped: When a package is ready to go, Printful will update your website and change your customer's order status to "Dispatched".
-  * Package Returned: If you had to return a product, then this hook will update your customers account to state that this has been returned.
+    * Package Returned: If you had to return a product, then this hook will update your customer's account to state that this has been returned.
-  * Order Created: Once the order has been created, the webhook from Printful will update the customers account to reflect this.
+    * Order Created: Once the order has been created, the webhook from Printful will update the customer's account to reflect this.
-  * Order Updated: Any changes to your customers order will be sent back to your Craft site.
-This will update your customers order status to reflect the changes.
+    * Order Updated: Any changes to your customer's order will be sent back to your Craft site.
+This will update your customer's order status to reflect the changes.
-  * Order Failed: If the order has failed, then this will reflect as "Failed" on your customers order.
+    * Order Failed: If the order has failed, then this will reflect as "Failed" on your customer's order.
 It might be worth contacting your customer if this happens.
-  * Order Cancelled: If the order has been cancelled, this too will update your customers order status to "Cancelled".
+    * Order Cancelled: If the order has been cancelled, this too will update your customer's order status to "Cancelled".
     * There are more webhooks coming soon and these will be released in the next minor update.
 * Automatic shipping updates based on Webhooks.
 * ... and lots more!

-Turn your Craft Commerce website into an automated ecommerce system.
+Turn your Craft Commerce website into an automated e-commerce system.
 Let this plugin do all the hard work for you by managing your orders, products and more.
-You don't need to do anything excpet import new products, update your website, and provide the best Customer Service that you can.
+You don't need to do anything except import new products, update your website, and provide the best Customer Service that you can.

 ## Requirements